tsundere1230/stardbchallenge/src/lib/week5/Question1.svelte.md

     { text: "07: I don't play this game help", src: img07 },
     { text: "08: She has a trillion outfits, good luck", src: img08 },
     { text: "09: The non-genderbent one", src: img09 },
-    { text: "10: Use the spelling with a 'u' if there is ambiguity", src: img10 }, ];
+    { text: "10: Use the spelling with a 'u' if there is ambiguity, and I want full name", src: img10 }, ];
 </script>

 <div class="markdown">

 # Question 1
-- Q1 answer format is lower case English letters only, no spaces.
+As per request, here is a weekly challenge involving other mobile/gacha games.
+Numbers matter!
+Enter answers in the form 05kafka if you think the 5th character is Kafka.
+The final answer is HSR themed!

-- Image sources are eitherthe game's fandom wiki, an official art or given on the next page in the challenge.
+- Image sources are either the game's fandom wiki, an official art or given on the next page in the challenge.
-- As per request, here is a weekly challenge involving other mobile/gacha games
-- But the final answer is HSR themed!

 - When in doubt, given name first, surname last

 <div class="grid grid-cols-2">